-The Thirteen Days of Halloween, Blog 9
+The Thirteen Days of Halloween, Part 3:

 Located at 20 South Battery, it offers a cozy place to stay while visiting, plus the added bonus of one or two friendly ghosts, who may or may not show up to keep you on your toes.
 There is the Gentleman Ghost, who from the accounts of past visitors, has a certain affection for the ladies; then there is the Headless Torso, thought to be a victim of the Yankee bombardment of the city during the Civil War; and then there is the unnamed female ghost who resides in Room 9 who was photographed by one hotel guest.
 All in all, a very interesting place to stay.

 Elsewhere in Charleston, other spirits of the restless dead also may their appearance at various times.
 In the heart of the city, where once a military hospital stood, in the dark hours before dawn, late night revelers have occasionally seen a phantom army marching through the streets.